Cris Morena: Chiquititas around the world

-The Mexican adaptation of Chiquititas was the center of a bidding war among Mexico's world know television,Televisa, and the recently created TV Azteca.
+The Mexican adaptation of Chiquititas was the center of a bidding war among Mexico's world know television, Televisa, and the recently created TV Azteca.
 The latter ended up winning the rights to produce the show and, like the Brazilian version, sent the Mexican cast to Buenos Aires to shoot the first season.
 But while in Brazil the show became a huge hit, it flopped in Mexico, partially because Televisa was, by far, the marketing leader and dominated children television in the country.
-Another change on the Mexican story was the fact that the "Rincón de Luz" was a co-ed orphanage and the few child abuse plots were toned down or cut.
+Another change on the Mexican story was that the "Rincón de Luz" was a co-ed orphanage and the few child abuse plots were toned down or cut.
 Deals were also made with Antena 3 in Spain and with US producers, but the versions never materialized.